 What data is collected?

-If you choose to sign in with Google we will retrieve basic information from your Google account: your name, photo, and account ID.
-We do not retrieve your email address or any other profile information.
+If you choose to sign in with Google we will retrieve basic information from your Google account: your name, photo, email address, and account ID.
+We do not retrieve any other profile information.

-Your name and photo will be stored only on your device and only for the purpose of showing you the account with which you are signed in.
+Your name, photo and email address will be stored only on your device and only for the purpose of showing you the account with which you are signed in.
 They will never be sent anywhere or displayed publicly.

 Your account ID will be used to create a basic account which will allow you to submit content to the Commons service.
 Your account ID will never be displayed publicly but will be associated with any content you submit to the Commons service, such as comments or votes.
 Submitted content may be publicly visible to other users of the Commons app alongside your account username.
 By default your username is a random string but you may edit it in the app.